mookiedog/umod4-PCB/README.md

 ### Design For Manufacture

 This project uses a bare RP2040 chip to emulate the EPROM in a Gen 1 ECU.
 The chip is too difficult for me to place by hand for reflowing the board using my [home-brew reflow](https://github.com/mookiedog/Reflow) process.
 Instead, this PCB is designed for fabrication at JLCPCB.com.
 Where possible, the BOM parts were chosen from JLCPCB's "basic" component list to avoid the fee for using an "extended" component.
-Even so, stocks of "basic" parts fluctuate and components become obsolete, so the BOM might change with time.
+Even so, stocks of "basic" parts fluctuate and components become obsolete, so the BOM might change with time to accomodate those changes.

 Once any requirement for hand assembly was eliminated, the door was open to use smaller 0402 components on the PCB.